godatadriven/Kedro-Azureml-Starter/tutorial.md

 kedro, version 0.18.4
 ```

-Additionally, you will need the following Azure resources:
-- Azure Machine Learning Workspace with a compute cluster.
-- Azure Container Registry.
-- Azure Storage Account.

 ### Gathering your Azure resource information
-Kedro's CLI has a build in command to create a new project based on predefined templates.
 In this tutorial, we will be using the [kedro-azureml-starter](https://github.com/godatadriven/Kedro-Azureml-Starter) template.
 This template automatically generates all the boilerplate code you need to run your kedro pipelines both locally and on AzureML.
 Before, we can generate a new project, we first need to gather some information about our Azure resources.